buseatalay/buseatalay/README.md

 - 🔭 I’m currently participating in **Turkcell Geleceği Yazanlar Program**, where I am taking an in-depth Java training.
 - 🌱 I’m currently learning Java and exploring its core concepts and advanced features.
-- 👯 I’m open to collaborating on projects in computer vision, AI, mobile apps, game development, and VR.
+- 👯 I’m open to collaborating on projects in computer vision, AI, mobile apps, game development, as well as roles in QA testing, business analysis, or product management.

-- 💬 Ask me about machine learning, data science, and software development.
+- 💬 Ask me about machine learning, data science, project management and software development.

 ## 📫 Contact Me